He who gets wisdom loves his own soul;

 ~ Proverbs 19:8

-Schools of grammar, logic, and rhetoric at a glance
+Schools of Grammar, Logic, and Rhetoric at a glance

 English Language, Composition, and Literature

 Live Oak Academy’s Language Arts courses emphasize the study of classic literature, traditional grammar, and thoughtful composition, with an eye to the true, the good and the beautiful.
-In the School of Grammar, students are equipped with all of the tools needed to become perceptive readers and competent writers.
-Logic and Rhetoric stage students build on these skills as they actively engage with the text and read with discernment.
+In the School of Grammar, students are equipped with all the tools needed to become perceptive readers and competent writers.
+Logic and Rhetoric students build on these skills as they actively engage with the text and read with discernment.
 As writers and speakers, students in the School of Logic learn to take a position and defend it with well-supported arguments.
 As they progress through the School of Rhetoric, their arguments increase in complexity as they hone their critical reading and thinking skills.

-Grades one through twelve survey World History, and especially Western Civilization from ancient times to the modern day.
+Grades 1-12 survey World History, and especially Western Civilization from ancient times to the modern day.
 While attending Live Oak Academy, students will study this history sequence three times, in increasing depth and complexity.
 At each level, students will be taught to see history as God’s unfolding plan for the world and appreciate His working in the development of civilization.
 The chronological study of history parallels the study of literature.

-- Grammar level history emphasizes the learning of the major people, events, and dates in specific time-periods of world history.
+- Grammar level history emphasizes learning the major people, events, and dates in specific time-periods of world history.
 This is accomplished through memorization of rhymes, songs, and chants.
 Each year students are challenged to recall what they have learned in a year-end History Bee.

 - Logic level history reviews the facts learned in earlier history classes and helps students understand the causes, effects, and connectivity of historical events, people, and locations.
 Debate, discussion, presentations, and group projects encourage logical reasoning, critical thinking, and oral proficiency.